rust-lang/book/second-edition/src/ch02-00-guessing-game-tutorial.md

 ### Printing Values with `println!` Placeholders

-Aside from the closing curly brace, there’s only one more line to discuss in the code added so far, which is the following:
+Aside from the closing curly brackets, there’s only one more line to discuss in the code added so far, which is the following:

 ```rust,ignore